quixio/quix-streams/src/StreamingDataFrames/docs/stateful-processing.md

 #### Shared state directory
-In the current version, it's assumed that the state directory is shared between consumers (e.g. using Kubernetes PVC) If consumers live on different nodes and don't have access to the same state directory, they will not be able to pickup state on rebalancing.
+In the current version, it's assumed that the state directory is shared between consumers (e.g. using Kubernetes PVC) If consumers live on different nodes and don't have access to the same state directory, they will not be able to pick up state on rebalancing.